andrewacashner/hearingfaithms/chapters/chapter-3.md

 It is quite likely that the two chapelmasters knew each other personally from Padilla's early career in Andalucía.
-Padilla, baptized in Málaga in 1590, climbed his way rapidly up the ladder of prestigious positions in the region.
+Padilla, baptized in Málaga in 1590, climbed his way rapidly up the ladder of prestigious positions in the region, moving from positions at Ronda (1608--1612) and Jerez de la Frontera (1612--1616) to the cathedral of Cádiz, where he served as chapelmaster from March 17, 1616 until he emigrated to New Spain in 1622.
 [@Gembero:Padilla]
-He started as a choirboy at Málaga Cathedral, where he studied with chapelmaster Francisco Vásquez from about 1602--1608.
-Padilla's first position was as chapelmaster for the nearby cathedral of Ronda (1608--1612); then on August 13, 1612, he began as chapelmaster at the collegiate church of Jerez de la Frontera.
-After his teacher Vásquez died, Padilla competed for the position at Málaga but lost the *oposición* to the Portuguese composer Estêvão de Brito (1577--1641).
-[@Stevenson:BritoE]
-Padilla stayed at Jerez until he achieved a more coveted position, chapelmaster at the cathedral of Cádez, where he began March 17, 1616.
-He remained until 1622 when he emigrated to New Spain, somehow getting himself into a position where, like Santiago had done for Lobo and Jalón would do for Santiago, he was able to fill in for the chapelmaster of Puebla Cathedral (Gaspar Fernández) in his illness in 1628 and then succeed him in his position in 1629; he stayed there until his death in 1644, having groomed Juan García de Céspedes as his own successor.

-Padilla's years in Cádiz (1616--1622) overlap with Santiago's tenure in Seville (1617--1643), leaving about six years when the two chapelmasters could easily have interacted either thorugh correspondence or personally.
+Padilla's years in Cádiz overlap with Santiago's tenure in Seville (1617--1643), leaving about six years when the two chapelmasters could easily have interacted either thorugh correspondence or personally.
 The two port cities, about 121 km apart, were closely linked economically and socially.
 Both cities were among the first to print leaflets of villancico poems, and